 Trust Kids To Be Kids.
 Trust Others To Do What Others Do.

 I am often reminding my clients that I trust everyone.
 Yes, it’s true.
 I trust everyone…to be exactly who they are.
 Teens will be teens.
 Thieves will be thieves.
 Gossipers will be gossipers…and so on.
 In other words, I don’t develop false expectations.
 Such false expectations lead to getting upset when my expectations are violated.

 For purposes of this article, we want to trust that kids will be kids.
 This does not mean they will all be the same.
 But they do have the same fundamental vulnerabilities.

 Your Children’s Destiny Will Be Shaped By Their Peers and Their Role Models.

 We can’t escape this.
 Thus, how could we simply toss a coin and leave this to chance?
 If we trust that they are stronger than the ongoing influence of peers and role models, then we have our heads in the sand.
 We must get into reality, and recognize that we still play a role in this.

 So how do you do it?
 You monitor and set limits on peer influences and role models they follow.
 Can you do this 100 percent?
 No, but that’s not the goal.
-The goal is to limit repeated exposure to those negative peers, the damaging conversations, and the unhealthy role models.
+The goal is to limit repeated exposure to those negative peers, damaging conversations, and unhealthy role models.
 In next week’s article, I will describe one way of doing this.
 Until then, join me on Twitter and Facebook.